zxkcjasdm/WuKong/README.md

 **Source Code & Full Version Manuscript of WuKong**

+For the complete version of the manuscript, please refer to [Full Version of Manuscript](Full Version.pdf)

 **Configuration**
   1. Install Gramine.
 It's recommended to use the Gramine Docker Image for ease of setup and compatibility.